How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Duck inside cozy bookstores.

-Paris is full of beautiful bookstores, so if you and your new spouse are bookworms, be sure to hit up at least a few for browsing and perhaps some souvenir shopping.
+Paris is full of beautiful bookstores, so if you and your new spouse are bookworms, be sure to hit up at least a few for browsing and perhaps some Parisian souvenir shopping.

-By far the most popular English-language bookstore in Paris is Shakespeare & Company–be sure to climb to the top floor for a beautiful view of Notre Dame through the window and to say hi to the resident cat!
+The store itself is also gorgeous: be sure to climb to the top floor for a beautiful view of Notre Dame through the window and to say hi to the resident cat!

 Honeymoon in Paris: Abbey Bookshop